 Stream Processors: 2304 | Base/Boost Clocks: 1257/1366 MHz | Memory: 4GB/8GB GDDR5 | Memory Bandwidth: 8 Gbps | Power Connectors: 1x PCIe 8-pin | Outputs: 1x DVI, 1x HDMI, 3x DisplayPort

 XFX has been the exclusive partner of AMD for a long time and they have come out with some really good variants in the last few years.
 The XFX Radeon RX 580 GTS XXX might have a terrible name, but it is certainly a strong mid-range offering that covers all the bases really well and should be considered by potential buyers.

-Other AMD Graphics Cards Guide: 5 Best AMD RX 6800 Graphics Cards To Buy in 2021
+Other AMD Graphics Cards Guide: 5 Best AMD RX 6800 Graphics Cards